kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## High-Resolution Images

 Bitmapped images take a lot of space in memory.
 For example, take a 6000x4000px image from a professional camera.
 Every pixel usually requires 4 bytes (RGBA).
 A JPEG of such an image might use anywhere from 3 to 30 MB.
-But if the uncompressed bitmap takes 92 MB.
+But the uncompressed bitmap takes 92 MB.

 By default, Nuke stores decompressed (bitmapped) images in the memory cache.
 But this strategy might not be optimal for high-resolution images like this.
 Consider either downsampling such images or disabling memory cache for them to avoid taking too much memory.